Mongolia Trek & Climb Overview

 Our expedition takes place in the Western province of Bayan Olgii, in the Tavan Bogd Range.
 Here we visit with nomadic shepherds then head to the snowcapped, glaciated peaks of the Altai.
 Geographically, much of the highlands are defined by green pastures, with fox, bear, lynx and falcons inhabiting the lower regions.
 The Mongolian countryside possesses an array of indigenous flora and fauna, including yaks, horses, sheep and Bactrian double-humped camels.
 Our expedition is supported by ponies and we camp throughout the countryside.
 We visit and overnight in gers, traditional felt-covered nomadic homes.
 With luck, we may interact with traditional falconers.

 All expeditions begin in the capital Ulaan Baatar.
 Raw, exciting and diverse, Ulaan Baatar stands as a border to the great expanse of the Gobi desert.
 Home to the infamous Chinggis (Genghis) Khan, Ulaan Baatar is a noted Buddhist capital that merges traditional monasteries with a new democratic spirit.
-We begin this expedition by attending the renowned Naadam festival, Mongolia’s traditional Olympics.
-After attending Naadam and visiting the museums and monasteries, we fly across the country to the Altai region of Western Mongolia and begin our expedition in the land of Kazakh nomads and caravans.
+After visiting the museums and monasteries, we fly across the country to the Altai region of Western Mongolia and begin our expedition in the land of Kazakh nomads and caravans.
 This unique Mongolian journey is designed for the adventurous spirit.